Strong girls are the best girls! Save the world like Wonder Woman this Halloween with an amazing DIY Girls Wonder Woman Halloween Costume! Girl Power!

 - Wonder Woman Costume arm band and headband

-I waited to glue the velcro on because I wasn’t sure where it needed to be.
+Wait to glue the velcro on until you are sure where it needs to be.
 Once you know where you want it glue it on and then place back under the books.
 The vinyl does stretch a little so make the velcro long enough so that it can be adjusted if you need to make it tighter.

 Glue the smaller panels to the sides and then the rectangular piece over that.
 Place books on the skirt and leave to dry.